chi2labs/cognitoR/README.md

 This package is developed and mantained by the
 <a href="https://www.chi2labs.com/">Chi2Labs</a> team.

-Inspired on an initial contribution done by
+Inspired on an initial contribution by
 <a href="https://adisarid.github.io/post/2019-08-10-cognito-shiny-authentication" target="_blank">Adi
 Sarid</a>.